Kilimanjaro (song)

-"Kilimanjaro" is a Tamil song from the 2010 film Enthiran, directed by S. Shankar.
+"Kilimanjaro" is a Tamil song from the 2010 Indian film Enthiran, directed by S. Shankar.
 The song was composed by A. R. Rahman, lyrics penned by Pa.Vijay and sung by Javed Ali and Chinmayi.
 The Hindi and Telugu version of the song has lyrics respectively written by Swanand Kirkire and Bhuvana Chandra.
 The song, based on the raga Karaharapriya, is reputed for its use of tribal beats with a catchy chorus and with various musical experiments.
 Song shooting took place in Machu Picchu in Peru.
 The song was released in Hindi and Telugu under the same name.

 Music structure and lyrics

 The song has been composed on raga Karaharapriya.
 The song features African tribal percussions created by multiple Octapads and vocals, which well suits the song situation.
 It is sung by noted duo Javed Ali and Chinmayi in all three versions.
 Singer Chinmayi, who worked with the trio (Rahman, Sankar and Rajinikanth) in the song "Sahana", said it was "a Dream Come True" to sing again for Rajinikanth.
 The additional vocal arrangements of the song is done by Clinton Cerejo.

 The original title of the song is retained in all three versions.
 The words "Kilimanjaro", "Mohenjo-Daro" etc., originally included by Pa.
 Vijay, appears in all the versions.